jonmccull/digital-garden/_notes/this-is-marketing.md

 ## Description

 If there's one author synonymous with marketing, it's [Seth Godin](https://seths.blog/TIM/).
 Too many marketing books, articles and resources bury their learnings in fluff.
-Godin's style has always been to go deep – not by adding superfluous context or detail, but by eliminating any potential distraction to his message.
+Godin's style has always been to go deep; not by adding superfluous context or detail, but by eliminating any potential distraction to his message.
 And that's what I appreciate most about his latest book, <em>This is Marketing</em>.
 It's to the point, concise and bulletproof.

 Here's how Seth himself describes it: